Integrated Wellbeing Solutions

 Louise Thomas

-With a background in occupational health and safety and a long-standing interest in psychology, Louise has spent her career exploring how organisations can work better — not just in terms of productivity, but in how people think, feel, and relate to one another.
+Louise has spent her career exploring how organisations can work better — not just through productivity and performance, but through understanding how pressure, behaviour, and workplace conditions shape the way people think, communicate, and relate to one another.

 Get in touch to find out how Louise can help your business